We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • BetterHelp is a well-established therapy service with a large network of mental health professionals.

-• You’re matched with a therapist within a day and can switch easily if you find that the therapist isn’t a good fit for you.
+• You’re matched with a therapist within several hours to several days, and you can switch easily if you find that therapist isn’t a solid fit for you.

 • Financial assistance is available to some clients.